bafulton/recipes/src/appetizers-&-snacks/7-layer-dip.md

 ||| Prep Time
 30-45 minutes
 ||| Makes
-1 9x13 pan
+One 9x13 pan
 ||| Complexity
 Simple
 |||

 ## Summary
-Very popular Christmas snacking dish in the Huffman family.
+This is a very popular Christmas snacking dish in the Huffman family.
+It's a great way to balance out all those sugary Christmas cookies!

 ## Ingredients
 - 1 can refried beans (16 oz)